The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 We all know the refrigeration rules.
 You can’t keep hot food in the fridge.
 So, wait for the pizza to cool if you’ve just ordered it and decided to eat later.

-To ensure you retain as much of the pizza’s original taste as possible, it to line a container with paper towels.
+Line a container with paper towels to ensure you retain as much of the pizza’s original taste as possible.
 If you don’t have paper towels, use parchment paper.
 It works the same.

-By all means, don’t give in to the temptation of throwing the whole box into that fridge.
+And by all means, don’t give in to the temptation of throwing the whole box into that fridge.
 Why?
-Your slices will be all soggy by the time you want to reheat them.
-You won’t be able to salvage them no matter the heating method you use.
+Your slices will be all soggy when you want to reheat them.
+You won’t be able to salvage them no matter what heating method.

 3. Beginning Stacking

 If you’re satisfied that all your pizzas or pieces are nicely stacked, put the lid on the airtight container.
-Using a container is the best way to keep that pizza fresh, but you can also stack your whole pizzas or slices on a plate.
-When using a plate, the process is the same.
-Just ensure you wrap the entire plate-stacked pizza before tossing it into the fridge.
+Using a container is the best way to keep that pizza fresh.
+But you can also stack your whole pizzas or slices on a plate.
+When using the latter, the process is the same.
+Just ensure to wrap the entire plate-stacked pizza before tossing it into the fridge.

-Once you have finished, it is now safe to keep the pizza in the fridge for up to four days.
+Once you have finished, you can safely keep the pizza in the fridge for up to four days.
 Remember, don’t go past four days with the pizza in the refrigerator.

 If you’re in a hurry, you can always stack your leftovers in a plastic bag and seal them tightly.
 Finally, wrap the whole stack with aluminum foil to keep them fresh.
-Be warned that this method might not give you the long-lasting results you seek.
+Although, be warned that this method might not give you the long-lasting results you seek.

 5. Freezing Option